[?] Subscribe To This Site

 Brush Fires

-Brush fires are one of the dangers related to weather that you should know about when you live in Florida.
+Brush Fires are one of the dangers related to weather that you should know about when you live in Florida.

 Cape Coral weather has 2 seasons, rainy and dry, with dry season lasting from November - June.

-Towards the end of dry season, usually in April and May, we often have brush fires that occur in undeveloped and wooded areas.
+Towards the end of dry season, usually in April and May, we often have fires that occur in undeveloped and wooded areas.

 Even in developed areas of the Cape, you can wake up in the morning and if you open the door, it smells like smoke outside.